ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_X2_2083908``: This applies errata 2083908 workaround to Cortex-X2
    CPU.
 This needs to be enabled for revision r2p0 of the CPU, it is still open.

--  ``ERRATA_X2_2017096``: This applies errata 2017096 workaround to
+-  ``ERRATA_X2_2017096``: This applies errata 2017096 workaround to Cortex-X2
-   Cortex-X2 CPU.
+   CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU, it is fixed in r2p1.

--  ``ERRATA_X2_2081180``: This applies errata 2081180 workaround to
+-  ``ERRATA_X2_2081180``: This applies errata 2081180 workaround to Cortex-X2
-   Cortex-X2 CPU.
+   CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU, it is fixed in r2p1.

--  ``ERRATA_X2_2216384``: This applies errata 2216384 workaround to
+-  ``ERRATA_X2_2216384``: This applies errata 2216384 workaround to Cortex-X2
-   Cortex-X2 CPU.
+   CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU, it is fixed in r2p1.

--  ``ERRATA_X2_2147715``: This applies errata 2147715 workaround to
+-  ``ERRATA_X2_2147715``: This applies errata 2147715 workaround to Cortex-X2
-   Cortex-X2 CPU.
+   CPU.
 This needs to be enabled only for revision r2p0 of the CPU, it is fixed in r2p1.

--  ``ERRATA_X2_2371105``: This applies errata 2371105 workaround to
+-  ``ERRATA_X2_2282622``: This applies errata 2282622 workaround to Cortex-X2
-   Cortex-X2 CPU.
-This needs to be enabled for revisions r0p0, r1p0 and r2p0
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and is still open.

-   of the CPU and is fixed in r2p1.
+-  ``ERRATA_X2_2371105``: This applies errata 2371105 workaround to Cortex-X2

--  ``ERRATA_X2_2768515``: This applies errata 2768515 workaround to
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0 and r2p0 of the CPU and is fixed in r2p1.

-   Cortex-X2 CPU.
-This needs to be enabled for revisions r0p0, r1p0, r2p0
+-  ``ERRATA_X2_2768515``: This applies errata 2768515 workaround to Cortex-X2
-   and r2p1 of the CPU and is still open.
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and is still open.

 For Cortex-X3, the following errata build flags are defined :